-This homemade Yum Yum Sauce tastes just like the one you get in famous Japanese Hibachi Steakhouse.
-Tangy, sweet and savoury, this mayo based sauce comes together in just 5 minutes.
-Here is how to make it.
+This homemade Yum Yum Sauce tastes just like your favorite Japanese Hibachi Steakhouse.
+Tangy, sweet, and savory, this mayo-based sauce comes together in just 5 minutes.

-Homemade sauce recipes tastes the best, as they are fresh and prepared with high quality ingredients.
-So try a few more of my tried and tested sauces, that you will definitely love – Bang Bang Sauce, Boom Boom Sauce, Gochujang Dipping Sauce, Harissa Sauce, Peri Peri Sauce, Thai Sweet Chilli Sauce and Green Chilli Sauce.
+Homemade sauce recipes taste the best, as they are fresh and prepared with high-quality ingredients.
+So try a few more of my tried and tested sauces, that you will definitely love – Bang Bang Sauce, Boom Boom Sauce, Gochujang Dipping Sauce, Harissa Sauce, Peri Peri Sauce, Thai Sweet Chilli Sauce, and Green Chilli Sauce.

 About This Recipe